Responding to Life Pressures Without Anger

 Anger is a natural emotional response.

 Anger isn’t only an emotional concern: it can also damage your physical health.
 It can trigger headaches, muscle tension, or an increased heart rate.
 According to Howard Kassinove, PhD, if it persists, it can “affect many of the body’s systems, such as the cardiovascular, immune, digestive and central nervous systems.”
-Studies reveal that chronic anger can increase the risk of cardiovascular illnesses, gastric ulcers, bowel disorders, and some types of cancers, while lowering the immune system and slowing wound healing.
+Studies reveal that chronic anger can increase the risk of cardiovascular illnesses, gastric ulcers, bowel disorders, and some types of cancers, while lowering the immune system and even slowing wound healing.

-Anger can be a substitute emotional response.
+Anger can be a substitute emotional response

 When to Seek Help